 Free Git Hosting You Can Rely On

-Over 800,000 users have chosen Assembla to accelerate their projects and manage their code.
+Over 1 million users have chosen Assembla to accelerate their projects and manage their code.
 Assembla's servers and Git Repositories are hosted in datacenters with world-class physical security and firewalling, and all accounts now come with 128-Bit SSL Encryption (HTTPS).

 Your repositories are housed in a Storage Area Network with built-in backup and redundancy with triple failover protection.
 In addition, we synchronize to off-site backups to protect you against worst-case scenario data-loss where all datacenter systems fail permanently.